Basic UI Patterns to Know

 Onboarding screen is the second most important element of your application.
 No matter what it is, a commercial or educational platform, you must make your users familiar with it.
 To do so, this page must lead the potential user, and achieve three main objectives: explain all the functions and important features of the app, give a user an opportunity to register, and collect some personal information to personalize the app.

 This one is the foundation of your app.
 Presenting the menu and key features of the mobile app, it’s design must be rational and simple, in order not to confuse the user.
 It also should be usable.
 All icons in normal size, and text readable.
 Still, the more detailed explanation of this page’s components strongly depends on the app’s specifics.
+To find a dedicated team of flutter developers for hire can usually take some time, but the search will be worth it.

 Screens Depend on The Type Of Apps